SEI-SEA-1-25/react-todo-list/README.md

 </details>

-Finally, add the fuctionaly needed to each method.
+Finally, build the logic needed in each method.

-* `handleNewItemChange`  is for when we type characters into an input field and change the value of `newItem`
+* `handleNewItemChange`  is for when a user types characters into the input field
   * We'll need to get the current value of the input field and set state accordingly.
   > Create this function with an event parameter of 'e'.
 Inside the function, change the state of `newItemInput` to `e.target.value` - this will be the value the user entered into the form.

  verify it is updating the state correctly with a console.log() as a callback to `this.setState` before moving on